5 Things About Careers Nobody Told Me (and I Had to Learn the Hard Way)

 We tend to take for granted pre-set career paths — from law/business/finance/engineering at some leading university to working in law firm/banking/consulting to then move to the buy-side/client/startup.
 Those work great if that’s what you want.
 Problem is that it’s not easy for risk-averse overachievers to go off-track.
 Which leaves a lot of people very lost about what to do next once they realize that what they had always thought they wanted is actually not what they are looking for professionally and/or personally.

 It happened to me.
 I felt incredibly lost, almost cheated.
 As if somebody had always promised me something (the one perfect job) and after working non-stop chasing it, I suddenly realized that it didn’t exist.
 A little bit like Hollywood movies do when it comes to the perfect love, but I was never— luckily or unluckily — the type of girl who falls for those.
 Still, I found the analogy very useful.
 In careers, like in love, we should start by looking at ourselves and focus on what we are good at, instead of trying to adapt to what others are looking for.
-(Side note: I constantly compare VC investing with dating, but that’s a point for Part II of this post).
+(Side note: I constantly compare VC investing with dating).

 Sitting on different desks I got to know myself better, my strengths and weaknesses, and I realized that I didn’t have to — in fact, I couldn’t — be the best at everything on the job.
 So, I started to focus on my core strengths and proactively defined my own professional path accordingly, looking for jobs that would allow me to build on those strengths and work on my weaknesses with a team that complemented my skills.
 (Side note: the fact that I think there’s a good fit between me and VC investing does by no means suggest I’m good at dating).